Part I: Purdys Meet World

 FROM THE UNITED STATES TO THE WORLD

 “It was a wake-up call,” Sterling said, “You think, ‘Wow, what if that happened?
-You spend your whole life waiting, waiting to retire and then one of you is alone.”
+You spend your whole life waiting, waiting to retire, and then one of you is alone.”

 In Istanbul, Turkey, they visited an English learning club organized by their missionary friends, and there they met an incredible couple named Pinar and Cem.
 Pinar and Cem invited the Purdys into their home for, Sterling said, one of the top three meals of his life and the best experience they had while traveling.
 The two families spent hours getting to know each other, sharing stories and laughing.
-They are still in touch today.
+They are still in touch to this day.

 While in Vietnam, they met Sam, a young Australian man backpacking through the country.
-After a quick conversation they exchanged information, but didn’t speak again until Sam was hitchhiking through the U.S. a year later.
+After a quick conversation, they exchanged information, but didn’t speak again until Sam was hitchhiking through the U.S. a year later.
 At the time, the Purdys were back in Nashville, so they opened their home and table to Sam.
 What was meant to be a one-day crash became a five-day stay.